jinchenglee/CarND-Behavioral-Cloning/writeup.md

 **Behavrioal Cloning Project**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+- Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+- Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+- Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+- Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report
+- Summarize the results with a written report

+![alt text][image10]
+Above animation shows a scene from track2 that how the trained neural network determines a (somewhat) sharp right turn, the color overlay on the image shows where in the image made the model decide this.
+Numbers show the turning angle.

 [//]: # (Image References)
 [image1]: ./md_images/model_horizontal.png "Model Visualization"
 [image2]: ./md_images/GAM1_track2.jpg "Gradient Activation Mapping"
 [image3]: ./md_images/nvidia_end2end_net.png "NVidia end-to-end driving net"